tronnet-gh/ProxmoxAAS-LDAP/README.md

     - baseDN: base DN ie. `dc=domain,dc=net`
     - sessionSecretKey: random value used to randomize cookie values, replace with any sufficiently large random string
 3. Run the binary

+## Building and Testing from Source

+Building requires the go toolchain.
+Testing requires the go toolchain, make, and apt.
+Currently only supports Debian.

+### Building from Source

+1. Clone the repository
+2. Run `go get` to get requirements
+3. Run `make` to build the binary

+### Testing Source

+1. Clone the repository
+2. Run `go get` to get requirements
+3. Run `make dev-init` to install test requirements including openldap (slapd), ldap-utils, debconf-utils
+4. Run `make tests` to run all tests